Benson5650/FanControl.RazerCoolingPadPlugin/README.md

    * 0 % → **500 RPM**
    * 100 % → **3200 RPM**
      Values are rounded to the nearest **50 RPM** step (device limit).
+3. When the Cooling Pad is not plugged in, the sensor shows 0 RPM.